papiche/Astroport.ONE/README.md

 - 128 GB private NextCloud storage
 - Smartphone "de-googling" and digital detox
 - All the benefits of MULTIPASS included
-- Made In Zen cooperative access
+- Access to Made In Zen cooperative infrastructure
-- 4 Ẑen per week
+- 1 + 4 Ẑen per week

 ### 3. [⚡ CAPTAIN](https://ipfs.copylaradio.com/ipfs/QmPuTCooApPu3wFiUFdmxRNyFpf8KxdBv4sQ6i4qrdEb1e/captain.html)
 **Become a Node & Earn Ẑen**
 - Transform your PC into a value node
 - Join the CopyLaRadio cooperative
 - Earn Ẑen by offering MULTIPASS and ZENCARD to others
+- Access to Made In Zen training programs
 - Full training and support

-### 4. 🏢 **Made In Zen Cooperative**
-**Become a Co-Owner of Infrastructure**
-- Invest in RPi satellites or PC Gamer infrastructure
-- Receive NEẐ tokens (1Ğ1 each) representing capital shares
-- Access cooperative governance and formation programs
-- Help create new UPlanet Ẑen communities

 > 📄 Click each link to view or print the Zine flyer for that usage!